 - Legibility: If the decklist is difficult to read, the player may be asked to fill out a new decklist.
-Special attention to should be paid to the legibility of the player's PLAYER ID and date of birth.
-Obscure abbreviations for cards should be clarified on the decklist. - Sleeves: Players' sleeves should be free of consistent markings.
-Sleeves with a significant number of markings or consistent markings should be replaced immediately.
+Special attention should be paid to the legibility of the player's PLAYER ID and date of birth.
+Obscure abbreviations for cards should be clarified using something like a card's collector number on the decklist. - Sleeves: Players' sleeves should be free of consistent markings.
+Sleeves with significant wear and tear or consistent markings should be replaced immediately.
 If this is found to be an issue after the start of the tournament, it may warrant further investigation. - Total Number of Cards: The number of cards in a player's deck should be appropriate for the tournament format.
-The deck checker should count the total number of cards in the deck before checking the actual contents of the deck to ensure that the deck contains the proper number of cards. - Deck Contents: The deck checker should verify that the contents of the player's deck match the cards on the decklist.
-The card title should match the card listed, and the set abbreviation and collector number of each of the Pokémon must be correctly listed. - Card References: If a player is using reprinted cards that have had significant text changes, the deck checker must require the player to present his or her reference cards where applicable.
+The deck checker should count the total number of cards in the deck before checking the actual contents of the deck to ensure that the deck contains the proper number of cards.

+- Deck Contents: The deck checker should verify that the contents of the player's deck match the cards on the decklist.
+The card title should match the card listed, and the expansion abbreviation and collector number of each of the Pokémon must be correctly listed. - Card References: If a player is using reprinted cards that have had significant text changes, the deck checker must require the player to present his or her reference cards where applicable.
 If the player cannot present reference materials, the player must be denied entry to the tournament or given the appropriate penalty.